Stablecoins and leverage trading are the backbone of the crypto industry.

 Captures perp trading commissions

-Earn enhanced stETH yield
+Earn enhanced stETH and WBTC yield

 Has no counterparty risks